American football in the United States

 American football is a form of gridiron football and the most popular sport in the United States.
 In the United States, the game is most often referred to as simply "football".
 Football is played in leagues of different size, age and quality, in all regions of the country.

 There is no single national governing body for American football in the United States or a continental governing body for North America.
 There is an international governing body, the International Federation of American Football, or IFAF.
 The National Football League has the highest revenue and average attendance of any sports league in the world.

 Description

 American football is the most popular sport in the United States.
 It is a form of gridiron football.
 In the United States, the game is most often referred to as simply "football".

 Organization in the United States

 Befitting its status as a popular sport, football is played in leagues of different size, age and quality, in all regions of the country.
 A team is sometimes referred to as a "football program".
 There is no single national governing body for American football in the United States or a continental governing body for North America.
 There is an international governing body, the International Federation of American Football (IFAF).
 The governing body for American football in the United States is USA Football.
+The Super Bowl is the final championship of American football in the NFL.